-JOHN: I don’t have a red light that goes on on my head and it goes around and around and around when the Holy Spirit’s leading.
+JOHN: I don’t have a red light that goes on in my head and it goes around, and around, and around when the Holy Spirit’s leading.
 I don’t know when the Holy Spirit’s leading.
-I don’t know when I’m just following my impulses or my desires or whatever.
-I have no mechanism to know that.
-But in retrospect I see that.
-And I categorize that in the providences of God.
+I don’t know when I’m just following my impulses or my desires or whatever, I have no mechanism to know that.
+But in retrospect I see that, and I categorize that in the providences of God.

 JOHN: How different would my life be if you weren’t in it?
 It would be dramatically different.
 It would be profoundly different.